 [formerly MKT 470 Supply Chain Management]

 3 cr.
-Prerequisites: Upper division standing and BMKT 325.
+Prerequisites: BMKT 325 and Upper division standing.
 Provides the fundamentals of supply chain management through class lecture, cases, and discussions.
 Topics include internal and external environments, customer service, logistics, strategy, global dimensions, distribution, planning and forecasting.

 BMKT 490 Undergraduate Research